joeodx/AZURE_cloud/Monitoring_data_dashboards/README.md

 ![](/images/alert.jpg)

 * Press create and add the alert logic you want implmented.
-In this case if its an amount of CPU gets used:
+In this case if its an amount of CPU gets used.
+* The operator is changed to greather than and the threshold value to 6.

 ![](/images/alert2.jpg)

-Now if the CPU geta above your option you should recieve a email alerting you.
+* Now if the CPU is greater than 6 above you should recieve a email alerting you.

 ![](/images/email.jpg)